ningninger/hospital-management-system/docs/user-manual.md

 <br>

 ## INTRODUCTION
-It's a hospital management system, that can be used to keep records of doctors, their appointments, patients, nurses, ambulances and ambulance drivers.
+It's a hospital management system, that can be used to keep records of doctors, their appointments, patients, nurses, ambulances and Ambulance drivers.

 ___